jsbronder/chetter-app/README.md

-Chetter monitors pull request events sent from Github and adds some quality of live improvements intended to assist code review.
+Chetter monitors pull request events sent from Github and adds some quality of life improvements intended to assist code review.

 # Chetter References
 A conscientiousness author might explicitly publish any changes they push to a